;

 Lower-Division Courses

-Complete CMMU 10 as early as possible, the course is only offered in the summer and fall quarter and is one of two required courses to declare the major.
+Students are advised to complete CMMU 10 as early as possible.
+The course is only offered in the summer and fall quarters and is one of two required courses to declare the major.

 CMMU 10Introduction to Community Activism